roushrsh/AIDA/README.md

 <h2>Environment Check</h2>

 Use this tab to check if all required installations are present.
-OfflineSearch.dll and search_methods.py come with the AIDA file here and dotnet has to be installed by the user. (https://dotnet.microsoft.com/en-us/download/dotnet/9.0 )
+The .dll and .py files come with the AIDA folder in this github.
+Dotnet has to be installed by the user. (https://dotnet.microsoft.com/en-us/download/dotnet/9.0 ) As does CUDA, PyTorch and Tensorflow to match your specific CUDA Build.
+For reference in Python 3.8.10 we used Pytorch  2.4.1+cu124 with CUDA 12.4 and cuDNN 9.1, and for TensorFlow GPU 2.7.0 we used CUDA 11.2 and cuDNN 8.x

+         —
 <img width="2357" height="1747" alt="image" src="https://github.com/user-attachments/assets/f4fdc7e4-ab8a-4c88-b37d-0ebe0d0f7f88" />

 Select the Python executable installed which will be used by the AIDA tools.